SuYuxi/kdtree/README.md

 # kdtree
-A cpp implementation of a kd-tree
+A classical implementation of kd-tree in C++.